doctorfree/RoonCommandLine/README.md

 Finally, note that the roon shell script is not passing credentials in the SSH invocations.
 SSH authentication via public key needs to be enabled and appropriate keys generated and propogated.
 This topic is addressed in various guides on setting up SSH.
+Alternatively, the roon shell script can be installed on the same system as the Python Roon API and backend scripts.
+In this configuration, SSH is no longer required and the roon commands can be executed locally.
+In order to enable local execution rather than remote execution via SSH, run the command "roon -L".

 ## Manual Patch Application